gzito/jumping-jack/README.md

 # jumping-jack
-A clone made in Python of the original ZX Spectrum Jumping Jack game (1983)
+This is my personal attempt to replicate the original ZX Spectrum Jumping Jack game (1983) in all its parts as accurately as possible.
+Written in Python and Pygame.

 ![](https://github.com/gzito/jumping-jack/blob/main/img/screenshots/screenshot1.jpg?raw=true)